copsTvFan/cops-episode-guide/guide.md

 "Nowhere to Hide"

 - Time is of the essence when officers attempt to track down an armed carjacking suspect.
+TODO: Add other officers.
-- Police arrive at a hectic scene and a witness sets the record straight.
+- TODO.
+Police arrive at a hectic scene and a witness sets the record straight.
-- A confrontational cyclist blames his bad behavior on anime.
+- TODO.
+A confrontational cyclist blames his bad behavior on anime.

 ### S30E17

 "Loaded Up and Trucking"

 - A reckless driver tries to escape both the officers and the pain of a broken heart.
+TODO: Add other officers.
-- Officers catch a PTA dad setting a bad example.
+- TODO.
+Officers catch a PTA dad setting a bad example.
-- A woman with a checkered past has a hard time turning over a new leaf.
+- TODO.
+A woman with a checkered past has a hard time turning over a new leaf.

 ### S30E18